maria15034/MAI-Project/README.md

 Here you will find the following,
 1. The data generation code which is based on the [P2D model implementation](https://github.com/DEARLIBS) by Dr. Seongbeom Lee.
-2. The code I used to pre-process the [experimental data](https://osf.io/qsabn/?view_only=2a03b6c78ef14922a3e244f3d549de78), and also the synthetic data, which I generated using the mentioned P2D model.
+2. The code I used to pre-process the [experimental data](https://osf.io/qsabn/?view_only=2a03b6c78ef14922a3e244f3d549de78), and also the generated synthetic data.
 3. The code used for modelling it with SVR.

 More details about the data generation process, data pre-processing and data modelling are all included in my thesis.